 - Earn honors credits every year

 If your cumulative GPA drops below 3.5, you will be placed on probationary status.
 You will work with your honors advisor to develop an improvement plan.
-Failure to return to good standing will result in dismissal from the Honors Program.
+Students are evaluated at the conclusion of each semester.
+Students who fall below the minimum threshold for multiple semesters may be dismissed from the program.
+Each decision is made on a case-by-case basis.

 If you meet all of the requirements of the Honors Program, you will graduate with an honors distinction on your transcript.

 Online Proposals for Contracts, Internship/Research and Senior Capstone Projects

 For in-class credit options, including non-honors courses and senior seminar selection.

 - Internship and Research Experiences